 Secure Shell (SSH) for Remote Access and File Transfer

-Ssh is used for encrypted point to point terminals and data copying across the internet.
+SSH is used for encrypted point to point terminals and data copying across the internet.

-Ssh can be used for getting command line terminals to remote computers (similar to telnet) or to securely copy data using the scp command.
+It can be used for getting command line terminals to remote computers (similar to telnet) or to securely copy data using the scp command.

-Ssh is more secure than it's telnet and ftp predecessors.
+SSH is more secure than it's telnet and ftp predecessors.

 Other remote access guides around the U of M...

 From a Linux machine

 Generally you are going to use SSH to open a remote shell on a Linux